Nuitka/Nuitka/Developer_Manual.rst

 contractions instead, because they are more readable.

 List contractions are a generalization for all of them.
-We love readability and with Nuitka as a compiler will there won't be any performance difference at all.
+We love readability and with Nuitka as a compiler, there won't be any performance difference at all.

-There are cases where a list contraction are faster because you can avoid to make a function call.
+There are cases where a list contraction is faster because you can avoid to make a function call.
 And there may be cases, where map is faster, if a function must be called.
 These calls can be very expensive in CPython, and if you introduce a function, just for ``map``, then it might be slower.